SanderMertens/flecs/docs/Manual.md

 }
 ```

-The `ecs_new`, `ecs_add` and `ecs_remove` (not exhaustive) functions are wrapper macros around functions functions that accept a component id.
+The `ecs_new`, `ecs_add` and `ecs_remove` (not exhaustive) functions are wrapper macros around functions that accept a component id.
 The following code is equivalent to the previous example:

 ```c
 typedef struct Position {